SajaSwalgah/diabetesPredector/README.md

 - Run the program.

 ## Notes
-- All the files inside the repo should stay at the same the level (inside one folder).
+- All the files inside the repo should stay at the same level (inside one folder).

 ## Resources
 - [DataSet](https://www.kaggle.com/uciml/pima-indians-diabetes-database)